vackosar/vackosar.github.io/_posts/2022-01-09-7-powers-moats-through-lens-of-modified-dibellos-business-mental-model.md

 Certain terms are sometimes assigned by DiBello into other dimensions than as in above e.g. cost of goods sold is instead listed under the Capital dimension.
 For example, DiBello would probably place suppliers into the Demand, while I list them in Supply.

+Suppliers are distinguished from customers by the direction of flow of money.
+In case of Google users and webpage owners are suppliers and advertisers are customers.
+If the flow is bidirectional suppliers may be indistinguishable from customers, which seems rare.

 Dimension agnostic (cross-cutting) terms and agents are: CEO, technology, operations, human resources, management, security, software, R&D, execution, planning.
 These exist or take action in two or more dimensions.